Full Day Workshops

 Open to everyone – you don’t have to be a gymnast!

-A fantastic course involving aerial tissu and rope skills, static trapeze and aerial ring (lyra), acrobatic balancing and tumbling, group and partner work, object manipulation (hoops, balls, scarves,clubs, poi and more), unicycle and rollabola.
-Although you don’t have to be a gymnast to give it a go, a good level of strength and fitness will help you make the most of this course.
+A fantastic course involving aerial tissu and rope skills, static trapeze and aerial ring (lyra), acrobatic balancing and tumbling, group and partner work, object manipulation (hoops, balls, scarves, clubs, poi and more), unicycle and rollabola.
+You don’t have to be a gymnast to give it a go, but a good level of strength and fitness will help you make the most of this course.
 You will have the thrill of presenting some very exciting and spectacular work after only one week with skilled and supportive tutors!

 Irene Göed has been performing and teaching various circus skills for over 25 years.
-Her passion lies with object manipulation like juggling and hula hoops and aerial acrobatics.
-She has been performing stilt and street theatre as well as juggling and firedance in her native Austria and other European countries.
+Her passion lies with object manipulation like juggling, hula hoops and aerial acrobatics.
+She has been performing stilt and street theatre, as well as juggling and firedance in her native Austria and other European countries.
 Since moving to New Zealand in 2000 Irene has finished a diploma in Circus Arts at Christchurch Polytech where she specialized in swinging trapeze and other aerials.
-For the last 13 years she has been performing in her very own circus-Circus Aotearoa- which she runs together with husband Damian and son Matthias.
-Irene is also teaching circus skills and yoga based movement to people of all ages in rural Raglan.
-Her fascination with circus is never ending as there are always new things to explore and learn- no matter of age and abilities.
+For the last 14 years she has been performing in her very own circus – Circus Aotearoa – which she runs together with husband Damian and son Matthias.
+Irene is also teaching circus skills and yoga-based movement to people of all ages in rural Raglan.
+Her fascination with circus is never ending as there are always new things to explore and learn – regardless of age and abilities.

 Directing